mwat56/Nele/README.md

 This `-uc` you'll probably never actually use, it was just easy to implement.

-If you want to remove a user the `-ud` will do the trick:
+If you want to remove an user account the `-ud` will do the trick (i.e. delete a user):

     $ ./nele -ud testuser1
         removed 'testuser1' from list